vparnas/pcast-batch/README.md

 ## Configuration

-Include a configuration file `.pcast-batch.cfg` in the current or home directory to overwrite the restricted default values.
+Include a configuration file `.pcast-batch.cfg` in the current or home directory, or `~/.config/pcast-batch.cfg` to overwrite the restricted default values.
 See `.pcast-batch.cfg.def` for an example.

 ### Custom audio filter <a name="filter" />